markusfisch/bots/README.md

 Use `--map-size` to set a custom map size and `--view-radius` to control how many fields a bot can see of it.

-Use `--map-type` to choose a map for a given game mode.
+Use `--map-type` to choose a map.

+All four edges of a map are connected to their opposite edge.
+So if a bot leaves a map on one side, it will appear on the opposite side of the map again.

 ### plain